klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/6-deploy-contract.md

 ## 6. Deploy your smart contract code

 1) truffle configuration
-2) Deploy setup (What contract do you want to deploy?)
+2) Deploy setup
 3) Deploy

 ### 1) truffle configuration

-`truffle-config.js` file is the place you can describe "How to deploy your contract code".
+`truffle-config.js` file describes how to deploy your contract code.
 You can configure below items in truffle-config.js

-__1) Who will deploy the contract(Which klaytn account will deploy the contract)?
+__1) Who will deploy the contract (Which Klaytn account will deploy the contract)?
-2) Which network will you deploy on?
+2) Which network will you deploy to?
-3) How many gas will you pay to deploy the contract?__
+3) How many gas are you willing to pay to deploy the contract?__

 There are 2 different methods to deploy your contract, first one uses `private key`, the other one uses `unlocked account`.